harryh5427/GPI-blob-tracking/code/README.md

 As shown in the above table, your "brt_true" is the video data recorded from each GPI views.
 This will be upsampled to (nx_upsample) X (ny_upsample) X (number of time points) onto a regular grid using "r_arr" and "z_arr" which are typically irregular grid of GPI views.
 The indices of your "brt_true" with dead views must have NaN and will be interpolated.

-"shear_contour_x" and "shear_contour_y" must have the dimension matching to the desired upsampling resolution (i.e. you should interpolate your LCFS coordinates).
+"shear_contour_x" and "shear_contour_y" must have the same dimension, and their indices values must correspond to the upsampled grid (i.e. you should interpolate your LCFS coordinates).

 The processed data will be saved in "GPI-blob-tracking/data/real_gpi".